Write an awesome esports & gaming cover letter (with examples)

 Finally, don’t just copy and paste the same cover letter over and over again.
 Tailor each cover letter to each role you apply for — hiring managers can spot duplicated cover letters at a hundred yards!
 Yes, this takes effort, but it’ll pay off in the long run!

-In my spare time, you’re most likely to find me watching or playing Fortnite, keeping up with the latest fashion trends in esports or researching successful social media accounts from outside of the space.
-I am also a huge “regular” sports nut and a keen reader, with autobiographies being my preference on that front.
+In my spare time, you’re most likely to find me watching or playing Warzone, keeping up with the latest fashion trends or researching successful social media accounts from outside of the space.
+I am also a huge sports nut and a keen reader, with autobiographies being my preference on that front.

-I know I can be an immediately contributing team member with you guys because my familiarity with your brand gives me a head start on 99% of the other applicants you will get for this great role.
+I know I can be an immediately-contributing team member to Hitmarker because my familiarity with your brand gives me a head start on 99% of the other applicants you will get for this great role.

 Thanks for your time, I look forward to hearing from you soon!